Liyou Libsekal

-Liyou Mesfin Libsekal (born 1990) is an Ethiopian poet and writer.
-Her poems were featured in the 2015 African Poetry Book Fund's New Generation African Poets series.
-She is winner of the 2014 Brunel University African Poetry Prize and she is the author of an e-chapbook titled "Things We Inherited: Voices From Africa Curated by Liyou Libsekal".
+Liyou Mesfin Libsekal (born 1990) is an Ethiopian poet, writer, and essayist based in Addis Ababa, Ethiopia.
+Poems authored by Libsekal were featured in the African Poetry Book Fund's 'New Generation Chapbook Box Sets' series in 2015.
+She won the Brunel University African Poetry Prize in the year 2014 and she is the author of a chapbook titled Bearing Heavy Things.

-Biography
+Liyou Mesfin Libsekal currently lives in the city of Addis Ababa in her mother country of Ethiopia.
+She began writing about Ethiopian culture and the environment there for Ethiopian Business Review(EBR), a media company based in Addis Ababa, in 2013 and does to this day.

+Early life

-Liyou Mesfin Libsekal spent her childhood traveling and living in various areas in East Africa with her family before returning to Ethiopia in 2005.
+Liyou Mesfin Libsekal was born in Ethiopia and is ethnically Ethiopian but spent her childhood traveling and living in various areas in East Africa with her family before returning to her birth country of Ethiopia in 2005.

-She later moved to the United States to attend George Washington University in Washington, D.C. where she obtained a BA in Anthropology in 2012.
-She returned to Africa, after living a short time in Vietnam.
+She later moved to the United States of America to attend George Washington University in Washington, District of Colombia where she obtained a Bachelor of Arts in Anthropology in 2012.
+She graduated with a minor in international affairs and a concentration in international development.
+She returned to Africa once again, after living a short time in Vietnam.

-Liyou's poetry explores themes of identity, origins, home and displacement.Her work has been included in Badilisha Poetry, Expound Magazine's The Woman Issue, Elsewhere Lit's African Poetry anthology and other publications.

-Libsekal is winner of the 2014 Brunel University African Poetry Prize, which is now called the Brunel International African Poetry Prize.
-Her winning poem is titled "Riding Chinese Machines".
-During her participation in the competition, Libsekal had an interview conducted by The African Book Review, during which she names Kwesi Brew as one of her favorite poets.
-Liyou's chapbook, Bearing Heavy Things, is included in the 2015 African Poetry Book Fund's New Generation African Poets series.